Skip to main content

 • Slide a putty knife under the front edge of the top panel to press in the spring clips.

-• Pull up on the top panel as you depress each clip to pop the top free.
+• Lift the top panel as you depress each clip to pop it free.

-• Note: The clips can be finicky, so reposition the putty knife a little at a time until you feel the clip depress.
+• The clips can be finicky, so reposition the putty knife a little at a time until you feel a clip depress.

-• Diagram: The clips sit under the front edge of the top panel, roughly above the left and right front corners of the cabinet.
+• The clips sit near the left and right front corners under the top-panel seam.

 • Lift the top panel enough to access the door switch wiring on the right side.

-• Use a small flathead screwdriver or the flat edge of a putty knife to uncouple the door switch harness.
+• Use the flat edge of a putty knife or a small flathead screwdriver to release the door switch harness.

-• Depress the clips on both sides of the harness connector to release it.
+• Depress the clips on both sides of the connector before pulling it apart.

 • Open the dryer door to access the mounting screws inside the doorway.